ryaka/rheakara/content/blog/world-bmi-pt1.md

 countries to afford access to more "Westernized diets" which has been speculated as a [potential contribution to weight gain] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2990627/).
-This could be due to affording more industrial processes for food or perhaps just greater importation.
-However this is all unfounded and leaves room for further exploration.
+This could be due to being able to afford more industrial processing for food or perhaps just greater importation.
+However this is all unfounded and requires further exploration.

-Exiting these two classifications we once again see a homogenous pattern.
-Excluding what can be labelled Asian countries and Angola, all of the upper middle and high income countries are consistently overweight or obese.
-This may leave room for study in the countries of South Korea, China, Japan, Singapore, Thailand, China, and Angola, and if there is any trend for them to join the rest.
+In the upper middle and high income group, we once again see a nearly homogenous pattern.
+Excluding what can be labelled as Asian countries and Angola, all of the upper middle and high income countries possess an overweight or obese average BMI.

->Excluding what can be labelled Asian countries and Angola, all of the upper middle and high income countries are consistently overweight or obese
+>Excluding what can be labelled as Asian countries and Angola, all of the upper middle and high income countries possess an overweight or obese average BMI.

-A potentially interesting pattern I noticed were in the countries where the average BMI were split between between normal and overweight.
-Within the high income countries where this occurred, the female's was lower than the male's, but this trend was reversed in upper middle income countries.
-This actually gave me subject matter to look into on a follow-up post in a part 2.
+A potentially interesting pattern I noticed were the countries where the average BMI was split across normal and overweight between genders.
+The average female BMI was lower than the average male BMI in high income countries, but this trend was reversed in upper middle income countries.
+Looking into this peculiarity of gender differences actually led to me reading and writing quite a bit more than anticipated, and will be in second part as this post is already getting a bit long.

-Before finishing this post, here is the BMI plotted on a world map:
+Before ending this post, here is the BMI plotted on a world map:

 {{<highchartsMapBMI src="/charts/bmi.json" id="bmi-world-map" title="Mean BMI By Country 2014">}}